 Cool water – For cooler water, we recommend a full-length suit to keep you warm and protected.
 One made of 4mm or 3mm neoprene is ideal, enabling you to stay active and comfortable for longer.
 A 3/2 wetsuit may well double for warm and cooler water and is a staple for any watersports enthusiast, whether you're looking for an affordable first wetsuit or the latest performance technology.

 Cold water – When the temperature really drops, you don't want to be in or around the water in anything less than a 5mm wetsuit.
 You'll see a lot of our top suits include thermal linings like the Billabong Graphene range, which make a big difference in keeping you warmer for longer.
 For the real winter warriors, an integrated or separate neoprene hood is a must, as well as protection for hands and feet.
 We stock a range of hooded wetsuits here, as well as wetsuit hoods, gloves and boots in our wide range of wetsuit accessories.

-If you’re still not sure, or have any other questions about wetsuits or watersports, give our friendly and knowledgeable customer service team a call.
+If you’re still not sure, or have any other questions about wetsuits or watersports, contact our friendly and knowledgeable customer service team.
 You can also head over to our wetsuit blog for guides covering wetsuit thickness choices to care and repair, plus reviews of the latest models that are always arriving here.